weshipsoftware/weshipsoftware.github.io/.alternator/!readme/services.md

-We prefer to work with startups or small-to-medium sized businesses who we can really get to know and grow with, though occassionally we do work with small teams inside bigger companies.
+We prefer to work with startups or small-to-medium sized businesses who we can really get to know and grow with, though occasionally we do work with small teams inside bigger companies.

 **[email@weshipsoftware.com](mailto: email@weshipsoftware.com)**
 to book an intro call.